qntnet/documentation/en/source/reference/evaluation.md

 ## Exposure filter

-It is worth to use a few instruments for the trading algorithm.
+It is worth using a few instruments for the trading algorithm.
 Even if the strategy is right, unpredictable world events/news may cause irreparable damage (for instance, [1](https://www.ft.com/content/be040b3a-5c96-11ea-b0ab-339c2307bcd4) and [2](https://www.themoscowtimes.com/2020/03/06/russias-tinkoff-bank-shares-fall-as-founder-indicted-in-us-a69538)).

 A good way to diversify risks is to increase the number of instruments in the investment portfolio.
 The algorithm can be submitted <ins>only when</ins> it meets the following criterion - the maximum investment in each instrument does not exceed 5 percent of the invested capital.